Details of India's 2030 bond auction - cbank

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)

-* India cbank says receives 121 bids for 76.81 bln rupees at 2030 bond auction * Accepts 51 bids for 29.95 bln rupees * Partial allotment of 12.18 pct on 3 bids * Accepts all 4 non-competitive bids for 53 mln rupees * For more details on the auction, see
+MUMBAI, Nov 2 * India cbank says receives 142 bids for 83.65 bln rupees at 2030 bond auction * Accepts 51 bids for 29.82 bln rupees at 2030 bond auction * Accepts all 6 non-competitive bids for 182.5 mln rupees at 2030 bond auction * Partial allotment of 45.41 pct on 6 bids at 2030 bond auction * For more details on auction see:, (Reporting by Suvashree Dey Choudhury)

 * Dow up 0.36 pct, S&P 500 up 0.37 pct, Nasdaq up 0.90 pct (Updates to mid-afternoon, changes byline)